jewel/clearskies/protocol/core.md

 that the listing could be regenerated.

-A random amount of padding may be added to the end of each file before the footer (up to 3% of its size) to avoid fingerprinting a share.
+A random amount of padding may be added to the end of each file before the footer (up to 3% of its size) to reduce the amount of data leaked by file size.

 Instead, why not have the untrusted source store the manifest and then store all the files by their SHA sum.
 That deduplicates without having to store the